itsmumar/Hellobar/README.md

 You may need to fiddle with the `Capybara.default_wait_time` in `spec/spec_helper`.

+## JavaScript tests

+Teaspoon runs the *_spec.js files in spec/javascripts/

+The results of that suite can be seen at http://localhost:3000/teaspoon where you can also run individual js spec files.

 ## Live testing/QA info

 Test site for both edge/staging: http://teampolymathic.github.io/hellobar_testing/